DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Description: You have a deep connection with a Deity who shines their blessings on your during times of need.
    - Resource: Major
-   - Mechanic: You can exchange a fate card as an automatic success, without redrawing.
+   - Mechanic: You can exchange a Fate Card as an automatic success, without redrawing.
    - Prerequisites:
       + Level 2
       + Primary Skill: Any Intuition Skill